zmahoor/TPR-1.0/README.md

 "robot_id_Year-month-day-hour-minute-second.dat".
 In the file name, id represents the robot's id, and "Year-month-day-hour-minute-second" shows the start time of the evaluation.

 ## Controllers
 The controller of each robot displayed during the experiment is stored in this directory.
 This directory contains 10 subdirectories (one subdirectory per robot type).
-The name of a subdirectory maps to a robot type as follows: 1:twigbot, 2:stickbot, 3:branchbot, 4:treebot, shinbot:tablebot, starfishbot:starfishbot, crabbot:crabbot, quadruped:quadruped, snakebot:snakebot, spherebot:spherebot.
+The name of a subdirectory maps to a robot type as follows: 1: twigbot, 2: stickbot, 3: branchbot, 4: treebot, shinbot: tablebot, starfishbot: starfishbot, crabbot: crabbot, quadruped: quadruped, snakebot: snakebot, spherebot: spherebot.

 ## Critic

 ## Database
-###### Data stored in tables
 We used MySQL to store and retrieve information of users, incoming messages, displaying robots in our experiments.
 The following sections explain the general schemas for the tables in our database.

+###### Data stored in tables
 ### chats
 ##### stores raw chat info